Boston

 With the freedom to disembark at any of these stops, you’ll be able to fully customize your day of sightseeing to fit your interests.
 Ride along as long as the narration captivates your attention, and hop off when you find something fascinating you just have to explore.

-Plus, your trolley ticket is good for two days, so you can really make the most of your pass when it comes to exploring attractions.
+Plus, your trolley ticket is good for two days, so you can make the most of your pass when it comes to exploring attractions.
 We don’t, however, recommend that you make use of the trolley as a primary form of transportation due to traffic and frequent stops.

 New England Aquarium